Software-Tools-Spring-26/Group_1_Project/Team_Checkpoint_2.0/READme.md

 * Drafted update for the checkpoint 2 post.

 ### Nick:
-* Worked to clean supporting datasets.
+* Worked to clean the supporting FHFA dataset.
 * Set up the new Git repository.
 *